 I won the contract but need more working capital to fill the order

-By providing a guarantee that your financing agreements will be paid back, our Export Guarantee Program may give your bank the confidence to provide you with additional support—helping you obtain the funds necessary to increase production and support U.S. and foreign investment.
+By providing a guarantee that your financing agreements will be paid back, our Working Capital Financing may give your bank the confidence to provide you with additional support—helping you obtain the funds necessary to increase production and support U.S. and foreign investment.

 My customer is ready to buy but needs financing

-There’s no need to wait for your customer to arrange financing when you can offer flexible repayment terms through our Foreign Buyer Financing solution.
-We take on the risk of non-payment—and because the funds are paid directly to you, you reap the benefits of a cash sale.
+There’s no need to wait for your customer to arrange financing when you can offer flexible repayment terms through our Buyer Financing solution.
+We take on the risk of non-payment in the form of guarantees, direct loans or co-lending, and because the funds are paid directly to you, you reap the benefits of a cash sale.